scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~~
 {: #figure-scmp-format title="SCMP message format"}

-- `Type`: indicates the type of SCMP message.
+- `Type`: it indicates the type of SCMP message.
 Its value determines the format of the info and data block.

-- `Code`: provides additional granularity to the SCMP type.
+- `Code`: it provides additional granularity to the SCMP type.

-- `Checksum`: is used to detect data corruption.
+- `Checksum`: it is used to detect data corruption.

-- `InfoBlock` is an optional field of variable length.
+- `InfoBlock`: optional field of variable length.
 The format is dependent on the message type.

-- `DataBlock` is an optional field of variable length.
+- `DataBlock`: optional field of variable length.
 The format is dependent on the message type.

 ## Message Types